fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 - either a **Hunter** or a **Monk**, depending on whether I'm feeling like a effective fighter with no inventory (Monk) or the one-shot Critical Hits of the Hunter.
 - two **Conjurers** and a **Magician**; who needs a Bard?
 But I want *M7:REST* as soon as possible.

 Consider skipping down to the first part of the [walkthrough](#surviving-skara-brae) to see what you're in for before making a decision.
-And, don't sweat it too much; chances are pretty good at least one of your character is going to die early on, and dropping everyone and re-rolling is a valid option for the first few levels.
+And, don't sweat it too much; chances are pretty good at least one of your character is going to die early on.
+Don't be afraid to drop party members and roll new ones at any point; once you get going, there's plenty of opportunity to grind a new 1st level character up until they're useful.
+Even dropping your entire party and re-rolling is a valid option for the first few levels.
 You can always swipe the gold and equipment from the dead guys to give your new party members a better chance...

 The actual mechanics of rolling characters will vary a bit depending on which platform you're playing on, so consult the game manual if you need to.